Skip to main content

 PAY HERE

-Visitors attending this fair must register early in order to receive their invitation letters in time.
+International visitors attending AfriRunway Experience must register early in order to receive their invitation letters in time.

 Invitation letters are issued after payment is received.